zoo-js/zoo/README.en-US.md

 ## 💄 How to adopt?

 Open a new [issue](https://github.com/zoo-js/zoo/issues) and fill in the pet that you want to adopt (join).
-At the same time, only one person adopts **3** small pets, please choose carefully. thank you all!
+At the same time, only one person adopts **3** small pets, please choose carefully.
+Once selected, please do not throw it away. thank you all!